Abutilon pitcairnense

-Abutilon pitcairnense, the yellow fatu or yellow fautu, is a critically endangered perennial plant that is native to Pitcairn Island.
+Abutilon pitcairnense, the yellow fatu or yellow fautu, is a species of shrub in the family Malvaceae that was native to Pitcairn Island, but is now extinct in the wild.
 It was once considered extinct, until a single plant was discovered on the island in 2003.
 At that time, cuttings and seed were used to propagate several plants at a nursery on the island and botanical gardens in Ireland and England.
-The last wild surviving plant died in a landslide in 2005, making the plant extinct in the wild.
+The last wild surviving plant died in a landslide in 2005.

 Description

 Abutilon pitcairnense is a spreading shrub, growing 1 m tall with nodding bell-shaped yellow flowers that have 3 cm long petals.
 The alternate leaves are 13 cm by 9 cm.
 The plant is native to unstable slopes, flowering from July to August.